-Televisions, computers or cellphones don’t only get in the way of relaxing our mind, but they also generate electromagnetic fields.
+Televisions, computers, and cellphones don’t only get in the way of relaxing our minds, but also generate electromagnetic fields.
 These waves have a negative influence on our nervous system.

-- You should use these devices less during the day, minimizing their use as much as you can.
+- Try to use these devices less during the day and minimize their use as much as you can

-- In order to fight insomnia, disconnecting ourselves from our devices at least two hours before going to bed is essential.
+- Disconnecting ourselves from our devices at least two hours before going to bed is essential in order to fight insomnia

 3. Following the sun

-- So, we recommend waking up in the morning at the sun’s first rays and winding down when the sky darkens.
+So, we recommend waking up in the morning at the sun’s first rays and winding down when the sky darkens.
 For example, reading and exercises such as yoga allow you to relax progressively and get the body used to these biorhythms.

 4. An appropriate dinner

-Biorhythms also tell your body that it should use its energy from 9 o’clock, it should use its energy to regenerate our liver and gall bladder.
+Biorhythms also tell your body that it should use its energy from 9 o’clock to regenerate your liver and gall bladder.
 Be well aware of it as many people experience insomnia due to what they eat for dinner.

 If we eat too much before going to bed, our body will be in the middle of digesting.
 This has a negative impact on our nocturnal biorhythms.

-A healthier habit is preparing lighter dinners before 8 o’clock in the evening in order to make sure our body has time to digest everything before going to bed.
+A healthier habit is to eat lighter dinners before 8 o’clock in the evening in order to ensure the body has time to digest everything before going to bed.

 In light of this, we should avoid the following foods: